-Factors or Outside Influences Affecting Results - ESD's HHW program is free to all residential property owners within the department's Solid Waste Management Area.
-Businesses can participate in the HHW program as a direct paying customer, although many elect to contract with private contractors providing hazardous waste collection and disposal services.
+Factors or Outside Influences Affecting Results -ESD's HHW program is free to all residential property owners within the department's Solid Waste Management Area.
 Since the County's adoption of the Minnesota PaintCare Program, businesses and homeowners have been utilizing free paint disposal opportunities through the HHW program and other local commercial vendors participating in the PaintCare program.
-Covid caused staff shortages affected the HHW program, where HHW staff could be pulled to work at other solid waste sites.
+In 2022, the Department received reimbursement of \$44,391.50 from the PaintCare Program to help offset collection, haulage and disposal costs associated with the department's HHW program.